vivianeflowt/fargs-parser/README.md

 ## fargs-parser - simple library to parser function arguments for node.js

-This library was created with the objective of simplifying the creation of functions with different options of parameters and analyzing the type of data passed and making some validations.
+This library was created with the objective of simplifying the creation of functions with different options of parameters

 ### Install